Cédric "Cede" Dupont: Biography

 Cédric "Cede" Dupont is mainly known as a former guitarist for German metal acts Freedom Call, Symphorce and Downspirit.
 Currently he plays guitar in Silent Circus, a modern metal band from Switzerland.
-He started playing music by the age of 12 when he got his first guitar.
+Also he is mainly focused on Pontillo & The Vintage Crew, solo band of singer Gianni Pontillo from Germann metal band Victory.He started playing music by the age of 12 when he got his first guitar.